 |Advisory Committee on the Boston Museum of Science Brain Exhibit||1975-82|

 |Quality of the Annual Meeting||1981-85|

 |Decade of the Brain||1990-99|

 Marshall was instrumental in maintaining the connection between the new Society and the NAS-NRC’s Committee on Brain Sciences through this transition period.
-She described “the current relationship” at this juncture as “the umbilical cord has been cut but the infant not yet weaned.”46 With crisp prose peppered with her characteristic acerbic wit, she also edited and wrote for the Neuroscience Newsletter from 1970 until 1977 (Figure 11), providing the single most extensive chronicle of SfN’s early struggles and aspirations.
+She described “the current relationship” at this juncture in these terms: “the umbilical cord has been cut but the infant not yet weaned.”50 With crisp prose peppered with her characteristic acerbic wit, she also edited and wrote most of the articles for the Neuroscience Newsletter from 1970 until 1977 (Figure 11), providing the single most extensive chronicle of SfN’s early struggles and aspirations.

-Submitted by Vernon Rowland, of Case Western Reserve University School of Medicine, the winning logo (Figure 15) reaffirmed the leadership’s vision of neuroscience as a synthetic scientific field.
+The winning logo (Figure 15), submitted by Vernon Rowland of Case Western Reserve University School of Medicine reaffirmed the leadership’s vision of neuroscience as a synthetic scientific field.